h5bp/Front-end-Developer-Interview-Questions/src/questions/general-questions.md

 * What skills are needed to be a good front-end developer?
 * What role do you see yourself in?
 * Explain the difference between cookies, session storage, and local storage?
+* What does client-side mean?
+* What is the difference between HTTP and https?